NYT Connections Hints and Answers Today: June 3, 2026

 FAQ

-What was the hardest group today?
+What was the hardest group in today’s Connections?

 What does ursine mean in Connections?